No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

 Earlier in Smart’s tenure at his alma mater, Georgia fans worried about whether the former defensive coordinator for Saban would be able to build an offense to match this high-scoring era of college football.

 Under third-year coordinator Todd Monken, the Bulldogs have become prolific, creative and diverse offensively.
-They picked TCU’s 3-3-5 defense from all angles.
+They picked apart TCU’s 3-3-5 defense from all angles.

 Versatile tight end Brock Bowers had seven catches for 152 yards.
 Receiver Ladd McConkey caught two TDs.
 Georgia ran for 254 yards with seven players gaining at least 10.